ampproject/amphtml/contributing/getting-started-e2e.md

    npm install -g npm@latest
    ```

-   On some platform the preceding command might require elevated privileges using `sudo`.
+   The preceding command might require elevated privileges using `sudo` on some platforms.

 * In your local repository directory (e.g. `~/src/ampproject/amphtml`), install the packages that AMP uses by running
    ```